Featured

 What Is Software Composition Analysis?

-Mike McGuire, Senior Software Solutions Manager, Synopsys
+Mike McGuire, Senior Software Solutions Manager, Black Duck

 Modern applications are no longer created from scratch; instead they are constructed of various components, including open source code that is often developed by individuals outside the organization.
 Our research reveals that open source code makes up 76% of the average application.